carolinan/fullsiteediting/Themes/jace/readme.txt

 1.0.1
 Corrected some typos.
 Corrected the title of the circular cover block pattern.
+Simplified the "split header with featured image" block pattern.
 Removed an unnecesary folder and moved register-block-styles.php to the inc/ folder.
 Replaced a duotone color that was duplicated by mistake.
+Reduced the largest font size on smaller screens.

 Updated screenshot.

 1.0.0 Initial release